apollographql/apollo-tooling/packages/apollo/README.md

   --header=header                        Additional headers to send to server for introspectionQuery

-  --includes=includes                    Glob of files to search for GraphQL operations
+  --includes=includes                    Glob of files to search for GraphQL operations.
+This should be used to find
+                                         queries *and* any client schema extensions

   --key=key                              The API key for the Apollo Engine service